-- 2. Manufactured housing used as a dwelling unit shall be subject to all the land, site and building requirements of any other dwelling unit.
-These regulations shall not be construed to prohibit permanent residents from storing on their premises unoccupied vacation type trailers or so called camper bodies owned by the and used for bonafide vacation purposes.
+- 1. Every structure including manufactured housing to be used as a dwelling unit shall have a minimum living area of six hundred and fifty (650) square feet.
+(03/09/1971) - 2.
+Manufactured housing used as a dwelling unit shall be subject to all the land, site and building requirements of any other dwelling unit.
+These regulations shall not be construed to prohibit permanent residents from storing on their premises unoccupied vacation type trailers or so called camper bodies owned by them and used for bonafide vacation purposes.
 Trailers used for field office of storage in conjunction with construction projects which meet acceptable sanitary standards may be permitted by the Selectmen for periods of sixty (60) days subject to renewal as required. - 3.
 Structure Height.
 The maximum height of the highest door or window shall be thirty-two (32) feet, measured vertically from the bottom of the window or door to the finished grade below.
 (Added 03/13/2001; Amended 03/09/2004)